Aviva - Abeking & Rasmussen Motor Yacht

 Design

-Aviva measures 68.00 metres in length and has a beam of 12.3 metres.
-She has a gross tonnage of 1,845 tonnes.
+Aviva measures 98.40 metres in length and has a beam of 17.24 feet.
+She has a gross tonnage of 5,000 tonnes.
 She has a deck material of teak.

-Aviva has a steel hull with an aluminium superstructure.Her exterior design is by Reymond Langton Design.
+Aviva has a steel hull with an aluminium superstructure.Her exterior design and interior design is by Reymond Langton Design.

 Aviva also features naval architecture by Abeking & Rasmussen.